Signaturgruppen-A-S/privilege-management-docs/Introduction.md

 Onboarding of the API clients will be facilitated by Signaturgruppen or by the integrating organizations in the Nets eID Broker Administrative web-interface when access to this interface has been granted.

-To retrieve a valid service token (bearer token) for the privileges API, invoke the Client Credentials flow with standard Token endpoint (Client Credentials) parameters and setting the scope parameter to include “privileges_api”.
+To retrieve a valid service token (bearer token) for the privileges API, invoke the Client Credentials flow with standard Token endpoint (Client Credentials) parameters and setting the scope parameter to include “privilege_api”.

 ## Privileges management web-interface